Health Information Technology

 - ACT composite score of 18 (If taken before October 1989 – 15).

-- Applicant must be eligible to take Intermediate Algebra (MAT 1233) and English Composition I (ENG 1113) as determined by the Hinds Community College mandatory Testing and Placement procedure.
+- Applicant must be eligible to take Intermediate Algebra (MAT 1233 or MAT 1234) and English Composition I (ENG 1113) as determined by the Hinds Community College mandatory Testing and Placement procedure.

 - Keyboarding courses from high school or college or demonstrate keyboarding proficiency.